 Slice and 3D Editor Options

 Use Surface Edit Overview

 By default, the Surface Edit Overview loads the Dynamic Surface and Visited/Edited areas overlay whenever you use the 2D Slice or 3D Edtior.
 You can turn this behavior off using this checkbox.
 This can help improve performance if you are editing a very large surface on an older computer.

 Users can enable and disable a few plot options for the various plot widgets in Qimera.
 Firstly, you can configure the mouse behavior to be such that a click of the middle mouse will recenter the plot.
 The second option is to have the text overlay reminders in the plots that require some user action in order to load data.

 By default, clicking the middle mouse button in a plotting surface will re-center the plot to that location.
 You can disable this feature using this preference.

-In addition to the prompt bar, many message boxes with Qimera also have Don't ask again or Don't show this message again check boxes.
-These work the exact same way and are also shown in the Remembered Prompts table.
+In addition to the prompt bar noted above, many message boxes in Qimera will contain Don't ask again or Don't show this message again with check boxes.
+If the user checks these boxes, that will also populate in the Remembered Prompts table.

 Chart Data Folder

 This path dictates where Qimera will look for QNC files to load for chart display.
 Change this only if you want to use QNC files from outside the default hierarchy.